 ADC maps used for offline image analysis must be equivalent to ADC maps generated on the MRI system.
-That is, all software elements (here referred to as "Image Analysis Tool") including the image handling/network chain must appropriately deal with potential DICOM scaling of DWI and ADC pixel values [113] and fit algorithm bias, otherwise quantitative content may be lost.
+That is, all software elements (here referred to as "Image Analysis Tool") including the image handling/network chain must appropriately deal with potential DICOM scaling of DWI and ADC pixel values [114] and fit algorithm bias, otherwise quantitative content may be lost.
 The level of "equivalence" is expected to be well within the ROI standard deviation.
 Discrepancy comparable to or greater than the standard deviation suggests erroneous scaling of the ADC map by the image analysis software, possibly due to incorrect or missing DICOM information.
 Any such discrepancy must be resolved before proceeding with statistical analysis for profile compliance.

 When the image analysis software is used to generate ADC maps from source DWI, the software must use a mono exponential model of DWI signal versus b-value.
 Offline image analysis software must be able to extract b-value and diffusion axis direction content from the DICOM header to appropriately derive ADC maps (e.g., from isotropic or trace DWI).
-The resulting ADC maps should also have associated scale and unit meta-data saved for quantitative analysis.
-The numerical software conformance and signal-to-noise sensitivity (bias and range linearity with respect to ground-truth ADC values) can be tested over the range of b-values and tissue-like ADC using the DWI digital reference object [100], available on the QIDW (https://bit.ly/2QXLo3e).
+The resulting ADC maps should also have associated scale and unit meta-data saved for quantitative analysis, i.e., in an ITK-compatible format (such as NIFTI or MHD) or as a parametric map DICOM.
+The numerical software conformance and signal-to-noise sensitivity (bias and range linearity with respect to ground-truth ADC values) can be tested over the range of b-values and tissue-like ADC using the DWI digital reference object [101], available on the QIDW (https://tinyurl.com/DWIConformanceResources).
 The choice of fit algorithm (log-linear vs. a non-linear exponential model) can also be informed by DWI DRO analysis to minimize noise-induced errors and biases.

 For longitudinal analysis, level and range of slices with tissue/tumor of interest should be reasonably matched each time the measurements are performed.
-Ancillary MR images (e.g., high b-value DWI, $T_I$ -weighted, $T_2$ -weighted, post-gadolinium) that best contrast the lesion of interest, can aid ROI placement [21, 67, 68] on ADC maps.
+Ancillary MR images (e.g., high b-value DWI, $T_I$ -weighted, $T_I$ -weighted, post-gadolinium) that best contrast the lesion of interest, can aid ROI placement [21, 68, 69] on ADC maps.
 Tissue or lesion ADC quantification requires ROI delineation in two or three-dimensions.
 Ideally, ROI geometry is retained for future reference.
 The ROI is chosen by the radiologist to match the same lesion/tissue assayed on prior time points, though the ROI size may change in longitudinal imaging of a given lesion due to treatment response or disease progression.
 Selected ROI size should be sufficient to represent the targeted ADC statistics.
 That is, ROIs should be large enough to avoid ADC values being unduly influenced by random image noise and/or under-sampled regional heterogeneity.
 Procedural steps to create and extract quantities from ROIs vary among software packages.
 At times, histogram analysis of whole tumor ROIs may be preferable to allow for distinction between predominantly solid and heterogeneous cystic/necrotic lesions depending on organ systems.